 Consideration of air emissions is very limited

-The Title V permit must be modified based on DEC's determination that greenhouse gas (GHG) emissions would increase significantly if the increased waste rate is approved, and that without the increase Hyland Landfill is a "major source" of GHG emisions.
-However, other regulated air pollutants would not increase, according to DEC.
+The Title V permit must be modified based on DEC's determination that greenhouse gas (GHG) emissions would increase significantly if the increased waste rate is approved, and that Hyland Landfill is already a "major source" of GHG emisions without the increase.
+However, according to DEC other non-GHG regulated air pollutants would not increase.
 These other pollutants include about one percent of the landfill's emissions that are toxic.
-GHG emissions are principally the remainder of the emissions, about half carbon dioxide, half methane, both odorless.
+GHG emissions are principally the remaining 99% of emissions, about half carbon dioxide, half methane, both odorless.
 Several years ago Hyland installed gas wells and collectors into already build landfill cells to reduce odors.
 The collected landfill gas is burned in a gas-to-energy plant located onsite, which sells electricity to National Grid, or it is burned by an open flare.
-Both end-fates destroy through combustion the toxics in the collected gas.
+Both end-fates destroy through combustion almost all the toxics in the collected gas.

-However, no more than 75% of the gas generated by the landfill is able to be collected in this way.
+However, no more than 75% of the gas generated by the landfill is able to be collected.
 The remainder escapes into the surrounding air.